Iowa State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 13, 2021

 - This season, the Cyclones have won ATS in each of their two games as a favorite of 10.5 points or more.

-- Iowa State has eclipsed the over/under in 50% of its opportunities this year (four times over eight games with a set point total).
+- Iowa State has gone over the point total in 50% of its opportunities this year (four times over eight games with a set point total).

 - When Iowa State scores more than 33.0 points, it is 2-0 against the spread and 2-0 overall.

-- Iowa State is 4-2 against the spread and 4-2 overall when the team piles up more than 402.7 yards.
+- When Iowa State amasses more than 402.7 yards, the team is 4-2 against the spread and 4-2 overall.

-- This year, the Cyclones have eight turnovers, two fewer than the Red Raiders have takeaways (10).
+- The Cyclones have eight giveaways this season, while the Red Raiders have 10 takeaways .

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.